mondeja/leptos-fluent/book/src/languages.md

 of the names.
 ```

+If `default_language` parameter is not passed to `leptos_fluent!` macro, the
-The first one in the languages file will used as the initial of the user when
+first one in the languages file or language code folder by their alphabetical
+order will used as the initial of the user when no other initialization
-no other initialization language is discovered.
-Use the same as the one
+language is discovered.
-configured as `fallback_language` in `static_loader!`.

 ```rust
 static_loader! {